q-m/food-ingredient-parser-ruby/README.md

 # WiP - Food ingredient parser

 Ingredients listed on food products in various ways.
-This [Ruby](https://www.ruby-lang.org/) gem parses the ingredient text and returns a structured representation.
+This [Ruby](https://www.ruby-lang.org/) program parses the ingredient text and returns a structured representation.

-_This is currently being developed, this project is not yet in a usable state._
+_This is under development and not yet fully finished._

 ## Dependencies

-Ruby and the gems: [treetop](http://cjheath.github.io/treetop) and pry.
+Ruby, the gem [treetop](http://cjheath.github.io/treetop), and optionally [pry](http://pryrepl.org/).

 ## Example